rweigel/phys685/final.md

 # Parallel Plate Capacitor

-Consider a large parallel plate capacitor with a hemispherical bulge on the grounded plate.
+A large parallel plate capacitor has a small hemispherical bulge on its grounded plate.
 The bulge has radius $b$ and bulges toward the second plate.
 The distance between the plates is $d$, $d\gg b$.
 The second plate is at potential $V_o$.
 A cross--section of the geometry is shown.
 Assume that the capacitor plates are infinite in extent.

 <img width="53%" src="figures/capacitor_with_bulge.svg"/>